twilio/twilio-python/docs/usage/caller-ids.rst

 Validate a Phone Number
 -----------------------

-Validating a phone number can be done with the Python helper library, the code block below provides a simple example.
+Validating a phone number can be done with the Python helper library.

+The code block below provides a simple example.

 .. code-block:: python